rm-hull/luma.led_matrix/doc/api-documentation.rst

     :undoc-members:
     :show-inheritance:

-.. inheritance-diagram:: luma.core.device luma.core.mixin luma.core.virtual luma.led_matrix.device luma.led_matrix.virtual
+.. inheritance-diagram:: luma.core.device luma.core.mixin luma.core.virtual luma.led_matrix.device

-Breaking changes
+Upgrading
-""""""""""""""""
+"""""""""
 .. warning::
    Version 0.3.0 was released on 19 January 2017: this came with a rename of the project in github from **max7219** to **luma.led_matrix** to reflect the changing